Skip to content

 Frequently Asked Questions

-A patient portal or intake app starts around $40K-$60K.
-A full platform with telehealth, EHR integrations, and a provider dashboard runs $100K-$200K.
-The biggest cost driver is integration scope — connecting to one EHR via FHIR is straightforward, but wiring into three systems with HL7v2 feeds adds 3-4 weeks of engineering.
-We'll give you a fixed-price estimate after the Week 1 architecture audit so there aren't surprises.
+A patient portal or intake app starts around $40K--$60K.
+A full platform with telehealth, EHR integrations, and a provider dashboard runs $100K--$200K.
+The biggest cost driver is integration scope -- connecting to one EHR via FHIR is pretty straightforward, but wiring into three systems with HL7v2 feeds adds 3--4 weeks of engineering.
+We'll give you a fixed-price estimate after the Week 1 architecture audit so there aren't surprises mid-project.

 We sign a BAA before any PHI touches our infrastructure.
-Supabase Postgres encrypts data at rest with AES-256 and in transit with TLS 1.3.
-Row-level security policies restrict data access at the database layer — not just the UI.
-Every PHI read/write gets logged to an append-only audit table.
-We run a third-party pen test before launch and provide a compliance checklist your legal team can hand directly to auditors.
-We've done this across 40+ healthcare projects.
+Full stop.
+Supabase Postgres encrypts data at rest with AES-256 and in transit with TLS 1.3, and row-level security policies restrict data access at the database layer -- not just the UI, where a misconfigured API call can still expose records it shouldn't.
+Every PHI read and write gets logged to an append-only audit table.
+We run a third-party pen test before launch and produce a compliance checklist your legal team can hand directly to auditors.
+We've done this across 40+ healthcare projects and we know exactly where the gaps usually hide.

 Healthcare SaaS platforms lock you in.
-You can't customize the UX, you pay per-seat fees that scale painfully, and you're stuck when they deprecate features.
-With Next.js + Supabase you own the code, control the data, and can deploy anywhere.
-The stack gives you server rendering for speed, Postgres for relational integrity, and real-time subscriptions for live dashboards — all without vendor lock-in.
-You'll also pass Lighthouse audits that most SaaS tools fail.
+The UX is whatever the vendor decided, per-seat fees scale painfully as you grow, and when they deprecate a feature you relied on, your options are limited.
+With Next.js and Supabase, you own the code and control the data.
+The stack gives you server rendering for speed, Postgres for relational integrity, and real-time subscriptions for live dashboards -- none of which requires a vendor relationship to keep working.
+And you'll pass Lighthouse audits that most SaaS tools quietly fail on mobile.

-A typical squad is 3-4 people: a senior full-stack engineer who owns the Next.js/Supabase architecture, a frontend engineer for component work, a part-time DevOps engineer handling Vercel config and security hardening, and a project lead who runs standups and stakeholder updates.
+A typical squad is 3--4 people: a senior full-stack engineer who owns the Next.js and Supabase architecture, a frontend engineer handling component work, a part-time DevOps engineer on Vercel config and security hardening, and a project lead running standups and stakeholder updates.
 For projects with EHR integrations, we add a dedicated integration engineer.
-You'll have direct Slack access to everyone — no account managers relaying messages.
+You'll have direct Slack access to everyone -- no account managers relaying messages, no ticket queues between you and the person actually writing the code.

 Yes.
 We've built against Epic FHIR R4, Athenahealth, DrChrono, and raw HL7v2 interfaces.
-We create a typed middleware layer that normalizes data from any EHR into a consistent schema your app consumes.
-That way, if you switch EHR vendors later, only the adapter changes — not your entire frontend.
-We'll need API credentials and a sandbox environment from your EHR vendor, which we can help you request.
+We create a typed middleware layer that normalizes data from any EHR into a consistent internal schema your app consumes.
+So if you switch EHR vendors later -- and plenty of our clients do -- only the adapter changes, not your entire frontend.
+We'll need API credentials and a sandbox environment from your vendor, and we can help you request those if you haven't done it before.

 We target sub-2-second Time to First Byte and a Lighthouse performance score above 90 on mobile.
-Next.js server components mean we ship less JavaScript to the browser.
-Vercel's edge network caches static assets globally, so your app loads fast even on rural clinic Wi-Fi.
-We test against throttled 3G connections during QA — not just our fiber office network.
+Next.js server components mean we're shipping less JavaScript to the browser to begin with.
+Vercel's edge network caches static assets globally, so the app loads fast on rural clinic WiFi, not just in our office on fiber.
+And we QA against throttled 3G connections -- because that's the actual environment a lot of your users are in.

-We offer monthly retainers starting at $3K/month for ongoing maintenance, security patches, dependency updates, and feature work.
-You also get Sentry error monitoring, uptime checks, and a runbook so your internal team can handle day-to-day changes.
-If you don't want a retainer, we do a full knowledge transfer with documentation and recorded walkthroughs.
-Either way, you own all the code — it's in your GitHub org from day one.
+Monthly retainers start at $3K and cover ongoing maintenance, security patches, dependency updates, and feature work, plus Sentry error monitoring and uptime checks.
+If you'd rather do a clean handoff, we do a full knowledge transfer with documentation and recorded walkthroughs your internal team can reference without calling us.
+But either way, the code is in your GitHub org from day one.
+You're not renting it.

-We do this a lot.
 About 30% of our healthcare work is rescuing projects that stalled or failed compliance review.
-We'll audit the existing codebase in Week 1, identify what's salvageable, and give you an honest assessment.
-Sometimes we can refactor the auth and security layers without rebuilding everything.
-Other times a rebuild is genuinely faster and cheaper.
-You'll get a written recommendation with cost estimates for both paths so you can make an informed call.
+We've seen the patterns.
+In Week 1 we audit the existing codebase, figure out what's salvageable, and give you an honest written assessment.
+Sometimes we can refactor the auth and security layers without touching everything else -- that's the faster and cheaper path when it's available.
+Other times a rebuild genuinely is faster and cheaper than trying to patch a foundation that won't hold.
+You'll get cost estimates for both options so you can make the call with real information, not our preference.

 More solutions